 “I’ve got to watch my kid play,” he said while fighting back tears.
 “It was a hard season because I missed seven games of hers.
 Her being unselfish, she told me to go get a title.
 I appreciate her.”

 Reichel began his coaching career at his alma mater, Westwood High School, where he led the boys program for three seasons before stepping away.
 After a brief hiatus, he returned to the sidelines as the head coach of the Ishpeming girls varsity program.
+During his ten years at the helm, Reichel compiled an impressive 165–83 record.
+His most notable season came in 2023-24, when he guided Ishpeming to its first-ever state championship.
+That team finished with just one loss, to rival Negaunee, which they later avenged.

 This past season, Reichel led the Hematites to an 18–3 regular season record before an impressive postseason run.
 Ishpeming won seven games in the playoffs to capture the program’s second state championship, finishing the season 25–3.